AtienoObwanda/TheZone/README.md

 # The Zone
-The Zone is a neighborhood  a web application that allows you to be in the loop about everything happening in your neighborhood.
-From contact information of different handyman to meeting announcements or even alerts.
+The Zone is a neighborhood  a web application that allows you to be in the loop about everything happening in your neighborhood. </br>
+From contact information of different handyman to meeting announcements or even alerts. </br>
-You can sign up and join a neighborhood, leave the neighborhood and create a new neighborhood.
+You can sign up and join a neighborhood, leave the neighborhood and create a new neighborhood.</br>
 You can also create a new businesses, schools, hospitals and posts, that will only be visible in your current neighborhood.